 from Heathen mythology.

-The wadjet eye is an ancient Egyptian symbol of
+The Eye of Horus is an ancient Egyptian symbol of

 protection, royal power, and good health.
-It's also called the Eye of Horus
+It’s also called a wadjet eye.

 The geography around Caistor is accurate.